JasmineOjeda/Meme-Discord-Bot/READ_ME.md

 # Meme-Discord-Bot
-A Discord bot that messages memes based on certain key words from users' messages
+A Discord bot that messages memes based on certain key words from users' messages.